jimnarey/amiga-600-build/README.md

 The maximum partition size the A600 can see using the filesystem built into the Kickstart ROM (FastFileSystem) is 4GB, with a total disk size of 8GB.
 It’s recommended in several places to keep partitions under 2GB and [here](http://wiki.classicamiga.com/Installing_a_large_Harddrive_%284GB_or_larger%29#:~:text=The%20Amiga's%20FFS%20file%20system,total%20HD%20size%20of%208GB.) to keep the boot partition under 2GB.
 The boot partition must be within the first 4GB.

 These instructions assume use of a 4GB card.
-If using the HDF method, outlined below, in theory you should be able to use a larger card as long as the HDF file flashed to it is &lt;= 4GB.
+If using the HDF method, outlined below, in theory you should be able to use a larger card if the HDF file flashed to it is &lt;= 4GB.
+Don't try to flash an 8GB image to an '8GB' card.
+It may be too big.

 ### Real Disk vs HDF File